Community Care Circles

 Do you want to have fun and meet new people?

-Healing by Choice! is a women of color health, healing, and wellness collective based in Detroit.
-We believe that each person is an expert of their own experience, body, and needs.
-Healing by Choice! offers our gifts in wellness modalities such as: massage, Reiki, deep listening, and ear acupuncture to give you an experience of stress relief and relaxation.
-We offer interactive workshops on self-care techniques, deep listening, conflict resolution tools, herbal allies, and guided imagery to create a space for each of us to share our gifts so that we all have additional tools for living more whole and fulfilled lives.
+Community Care Circle support provided by Healing by Choice! a women of color health, healing, and wellness collective based in Detroit.
+HbC! believes that each person is an expert of their own experience, body, and needs.
+They offer and teach wellness modalities such as massage, Reiki, deep listening, and ear acupuncture to give participants an experience of stress relief & relaxation, as well as tools to use on their own.

 For more information on how you can get involved, contact us using the form below.